Copyright © 2021 National Pork Board. All rights reserved.

 Repurposing this webinar or its contents (quotes, images, video, audio) is strictly prohibited.

-National Pork Board (NPB) is partnering with Emmy Award-winning actor Eric Stonestreet to dispel common misconceptions about pork production through a series of social media videos this September.
+National Pork Board (NPB) partnered with Emmy Award-winning actor Eric Stonestreet to dispel common misconceptions about pork production through a series of social media videos in 2021.

 Webinar Summary — Q&A with Eric Stonestreet

 During the Pork Checkoff July producer webinar, Jennifer Shike, editor for Farm Journal’s PORK, interviewed Eric Stonestreet about his background and what sparked his interest in the campaign.